LINK-ED: Strengthening Rural Emergency Care

 The goal?

-We are collaborating with physicians, nursing staff and community leaders in Lillooet, Princeton, Clearwater and Nakusp to pilot LINK-ED and assess its feasibility beginning this winter and into the new year.
+We are collaborating with physicians, nursing staff and community leaders in Lillooet, Princeton, Clearwater and Nakusp to pilot LINK-ED and assess its feasibility beginning winter 2025.

 Have your say